 - a/ These regulations apply to all Doctoral Students of the CEU Department of Legal Studies. - b/ These regulations are in compliance with the university-level 'Student Rights, Rules and Academic Regulations' and the 'CEU Doctoral Regulations'.
-In case of conflict, the University-level regulations shall prevail. - c/ These Regulations apply by analogy also to Doctoral Support Students, who have the right and obligation to: - participate in all activities organized for LEGS doctoral students (e.g., audit classes upon permission by the lecturer, participate in weekly doctoral seminars) as suggested by the supervisor or the Doctoral Program Director; - use the CEU library and have access to the electronic databases of CEU library; - adhere to all the rules and regulations of CEU; - inquire and undertake all the administrative obligations foreseen by CEU (e.g., matriculation, residence permit); - to submit to the LEGS all documents and communicate all information required by the organization financing the stay at CEU and to assist CEU LEGS staff in maintaining proper communication with the sending institution in due time and as required by the regulations of both the sending organization and CEU; - submit monthly reports on their activities and research results to their appointed supervisor and the LEGS Doctoral Program Director by the 20th of each calendar month; and - to reside in Budapest over the stipend period and leave the campus only following the written approval of the LEGS Doctoral Program Director, if absence is needed because of the research or the completion of the work provided by the home institution or grantor.
+In case of conflict, the University-level regulations shall prevail. - c/ These Regulations apply by analogy also to Doctoral Support Students, who have the right and obligation to: - participate in all activities organized for LEGS doctoral students (e.g., audit classes upon permission by the lecturer, participate in weekly doctoral seminars) as suggested by the supervisor or the Director of the Doctoral Program; - use the CEU library and have access to the electronic databases of CEU library; - adhere to all the rules and regulations of CEU; - inquire and undertake all the administrative obligations foreseen by CEU (e.g., matriculation, residence permit); - to submit to the LEGS all documents and communicate all information required by the organization financing the stay at CEU and to assist CEU LEGS staff in maintaining proper communication with the sending institution in due time and as required by the regulations of both the sending organization and CEU; - submit monthly reports on their activities and research results to their appointed supervisor and the LEGS Director of the Doctoral Program by the 20th of each calendar month; and - to reside in Budapest over the stipend period and leave the campus only following the written approval of the LEGS Director of the Doctoral Program, if absence is needed because of the research or the completion of the work provided by the home institution or grantor.